Pre-Teen (11-12 years)

 Read MoreAudio

-Parenting the Strong Willed Teen Audio File
+Parenting the Strong Willed Teen

-Posted on 1/8/2015
+Posted on 3/16/2023

 This is an entertaining and informative talk on understanding and managing even the most petulant of today’s teenagers.
-The talk was recorded live before an audience in San Diego, CA and is based...
+The talk was recorded live before an audience in San Diego, CA, and is based...

 Read MoreTopics Covered